cliffordaustin/cnn-thesis/README.md

 The model achieved an accuracy of over 97% after training for 100 epochs.

 ## References
-All references related to this project are included in the `thesis.pdf` document.
+All references related to this project are included in the `thesis.docx` document.